Uniforms of the United States Navy: Navy Working Uniform

 All-weather garments include a unisex pullover sweater, a fleece jacket, and a parka, all of which are available in matching camouflage patterns.
 Beginning in 2016 the Navy had planned to also issue a lightweight version of the NWU Type I more suitable to hot environments.

-Black safety boots, identical to those worn by United States Coast Guard personnel with their Operational Dress Uniform, are worn with the NWU Type I. Brown or tan boots can be authorized for wear with the Type II and III, though black is the standard color for sailors located in the contiguous United States.
-Boots come in two versions: black smooth leather boots, and black suede no-shine boots for optional wear while assigned to non-shipboard commands.
+Black safety boots, identical to those worn by United States Coast Guard personnel with their Operational Dress Uniform, are the standard for sailors located in the contiguous United States.
+Brown or tan boots can be authorized for wear with the Type II and III as needed.

 Shipboard Working Uniform

 The U.S. Navy issued a new model coverall for use as a shipboard working uniform beginning in early 2014.
 The new flame resistant variant (FRV) coverall is used aboard all ships.
 It has largely replaced for shipboard use polyester cotton blend coveralls that provided inadequate fire protection and the NWU Type I for the same reason.
 The all cotton FRVs are dark blue in color compared to the older coveralls, which are lighter.
 They use rectangular velcro-backed nametags similar to those worn on flight crew suits, rather than the nametapes of the previous coverall.

 U.S. Fleet Forces Command (FFC) continues a multi-phase wear test of improved flame resistant variant (IFRV) working uniform components for shipboard wear.
 FFC most recently conducted in-depth focus groups with fleet sailors aimed at refining the design of the IFRV coverall.
 The IFRV coverall was approved for issue on 17 January 2017.

-Additional feedback from the focus groups, subsequently validated by a senior level working group, resulted in the preliminary design of a more professional looking two-piece utility shipboard uniform that can be worn both at sea and operational support jobs ashore.
-Wear tests of the prototype two-piece variants are expected to occur in 2017.
+Additional feedback from the focus groups, subsequently validated by a senior level working group, resulted in the preliminary design of a two-piece utility shipboard uniform that can be worn both at sea and operational support jobs ashore.
+Wear tests of the prototype two-piece variants occurred in 2019.
+In December 2022 the Navy began full roll-out of the Two-Piece Organizational Clothing uniform, commonly referred to as the 2POC.
+The 2POC is the new primary at-sea uniform, but is also authorized in port and off base while making routine stops.
+The uniform is similar in cut to the NWU Type III.
+It is dark blue for junior enlisted sailors and khaki for officers and CPOs.
+All east and west coast based Navy ship crews were scheduled to receive the uniform in 2024.